mariunaise/HDA-Thesis/content/SMHD.typ

 A key difference to the Two-Metric approach is the alignment of quantization areas.
 Methods described in @tmhd1 and @tmhd2 use two bounds for 1-bit quantization, namely $plus.minus a$.
 Contrary, the method introduced by Fischer in @smhd would look more like a sign-based quantizer if the configuration $cal(Q)(2, 1)$ is used, using only one quantization bound at $x=0$.
-@fig:smhd_compar1 and @fig:smhd_compar2 illustrate this difference.
+@fig:smhd_compar1 and @fig:smhd_compar2 illustrate this difference, .

 #grid(
   columns: (1fr, 1fr),